 $ gadmin cluster shrink m3:192.168.1.3,m4:192.168.1.4 --stagingPath /tmp/

-newPartition each stand for the partitioning factor of the cluster before and after shrinking;
+newPartition stand for the partitioning factors of the cluster before and after shrinking, respectively;

 dataRootSize stands for the size of the data root folder on the node.

 For example, assume you are shrinking from a 10-node cluster with a replication factor of 2 and a partitioning factor of 5, to a 6-node cluster with a replication factor of 2 and a partitioning factor of 3, and the size of the data root folder on a node is 50GB.

 You would need more than

 (1 + ceiling(5/3)) * 50) = 150 GB of free space on the staging path.